brianthomas/adass_paper_tagger/README.md

 # install English language model
 > python -m spacy download en

+# IF you forgot to use '--recurse-submodules' flag when you cloned
+# then now lets initialize and checkout submodule contents
+git submodule init
+git submodule update

 # make local module in pythonpath
 # (again shell dependent, below for bash)